 You cannot care for others if you do not care for yourself.
 Not only are you doing a disservice to your loved ones by neglecting your own needs—you’re also bearing unnecessary risk upon yourself.

 If taking care of your parents involves a lengthy commute, take appropriate action to shorten the travel distance or lighten your personal workload.
 If you and your parents live with each other, remember to take time out of your day to rest appropriately and manage your stress.
-Exercise on a home rowing machine, take a Zumba class, or spend time with your friends.
+Exercise on a home rowing machine, a home sit-up bench, take a Zumba class, or spend time with your friends.
 Do something for you.

 It’s understandable to want to postpone trivial events or re-arrange meetings in order to ensure the health of your family.
 But there is a fine line between accommodation and self-inflicted burden.
 You’ll be able to best care for your family if you are as healthy as you can be.